Skip to content

 The Neurolens measurement test, which is completed in less than 3 minutes, provides valuable information about the degree of misalignment in your vision, both at a distance and up close.
 These test results help our eye care providers determine if a misalignment is present and what contoured prism prescription is needed for you.

-Using specialized technology, Neurolenses bring your eyes into proper alignment at all distances, relieving symptoms caused by overcompensation.
+Using specialized technology, Neurolenses align your eyes at all distances, relieving symptoms caused by overcompensation.
 By treating the root cause of discomfort—the stimulation of the trigeminal nerve—Neurolenses provide lasting relief from daily headaches, neck pain, and eye strain.

 Don’t settle for ongoing discomfort when a customized solution is available.
 Contact us today to schedule your eye exam!